-From the hidden villages to the sea, from the Val di Magra to over the Cinque Terre: a journey through the province in 12 exceptional slides.
+From the hidden villages to the sea, from the Val di Magra to over the Cinque Terre: a journey through the province in 12 exceptional pictures.

 You will get a surprise route, made of sea views, and not just that.
 Below the one we would be building, starting a thread across the border of the area.